openpotato/openholidaysapi.data/README.md

 + Austria (public holidays and school holidays from 2020)
 + Belgium (public holidays and school holidays from 2020)
++ Bulgaria (public holidays and school holidays from 2020)
++ Croatia (public holidays and school holidays from 2020)
 + Czechia (public holidays and school holidays from 2020)
 + Estonia (public holidays and school holidays from 2020)
 + France (public holidays and school holidays from 2020)
 + Germany (public holidays and school holidays from 2020)
 + Hungary (public holidays and school holidays from 2020)
++ Ireland (public holidays and school holidays from 2020)
 + Latvia (public holidays and school holidays from 2020)
 + Liechtenstein (public holidays and school holidays from 2020)
 + Lithuania (public holidays and school holidays from 2020)